kubewarden/docs/docs/security/threat-model.md

 timeouts as the  admission controller uses compute power to process the workloads

 **Mitigation**
 Webhook fail closed and authenticate callers.
-We are safe, Kubewarden already does that.
+Kubewarden default behaviour already does that.

 ## Threat 3 - Attacker exploits misconfiguration of webhook to bypass
 An attacker, who has rights to create workloads in the cluster, is able to exploit